weaver-viii/immutant-quickstart/README.md

 Any changes you push from the `yourapp/` directory will trigger a redeploy of your app.

+At this point, you either write your app from scratch, or you merge in changes from an existing project, i.e. your real app.
+For example,

+    git remote add yourrealapp -m master git@github.com:immutant/cluster-demo.git git pull -s recursive -X theirs yourrealapp master git push

+Now whenever you're ready to deploy your real app to OpenShift, you pull in changes from your real repo and push to your OpenShift repo.

 Drop in to the `#immutant` IRC channel on freenode.net if you have any questions.